 - Get on the same page with your spouse

 Make sure you and your significant other are on the same page about the importance of saving for emergencies and how much you both want to contribute.
-If you’re having trouble sticking to a budget or feeling guilty about your purchases, try checking out the allowance system for couples.

 How to invest your emergency fund

 What should you do once your short-term emergency fund is at $1,000?

 What should you do once your long-term emergency fund reaches at least three to six months of living expenses?
 There are a few things depending on your financial goals.
 Some options to consider include:

 - Making smaller payments into your emergency fund and focusing on diverting extra money into your retirement account.
 If your company’s 401k offers a match, make sure you’re signed up for it.
 You could also consider opening a Roth IRA.
 Roth contributions are “after-tax,” which means you pay taxes on the contributions you make now, rather than when you withdraw the money.
 This type of retirement account can help reduce your tax risk as you retire.